airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 #### 4. **Define FastAgency Application**

-Then, create an NatsAdapter and then add it to a FastAPI application using the lifespan parameter.
+Create an NatsAdapter and then add it to a FastAPI application using the lifespan parameter.
 The adapter will have all REST and Websocket routes for communicating with a client.
 For more information on the lifespan parameter, check out the official documentation [**here**](https://fastapi.tiangolo.com/advanced/events/){target="_blank"}

 ```python
 {!> docs_src/getting_started/nats/main_1_nats.py [ln:66] !}
 ```

-#### 5. **Nats server setup**
+#### 5. **NATS server setup**

 The `NatsAdapter` requires a running NATS server.
 The easiest way to start the NATS server is by using [Docker](https://www.docker.com/){target="_blank"}.
 FastAgency uses the [JetStream](https://docs.nats.io/nats-concepts/jetstream){target="_blank"} feature of NATS and also utilizes authentication.